Smr-V/Spar-Nord-Bank-ETL-Pipeline/README.md

 2)Transforming the transactional data according to the given target schema using PySpark.

-3)This transformed data is to be loaded to an S3 bucket.
+3)This transformed data is to be loaded to  S3 buckets.

 4)Creating the Redshift tables according to the given schema.